Early modern warfare: Nature of war

 However, the main reason was that armies were now much bigger, but logistical support for them was inadequate.
 This meant that armies tended to devastate civilian areas in an effort to feed themselves, causing famines and population displacement.
-This was exacerbated by the increasing length of conflicts, such as the Thirty Years' War and Eighty Years' War, which fought over areas subjected to repeated devastation.
+This was exacerbated by the increasing length of conflicts, such as the Thirty Years' War and Eighty Years' War, when this period saw the size and scale of warfare greatly increase.
+The number of combatants involved escalated steadily from the mid 16th century and they fought over areas subjected to repeated devastation.
 For this reason, the wars of this era were among the most lethal before the modern period.